o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 Recommendations for xApps
 -------------------------

-   * Recommended retry delay

-     Recommended retry delay for xApp is >= 5 seconds
+   * Recommended retry delay in xApp

+     Recommended retry delay for xApp is >= 5 seconds.
+Length of supervising timers in Subscription Manager for the requests it sends to BTS is by default 2 seconds.
+Subscription Manager makes one retry by default.
+There can be only one ongoing request towards per RAN other requests are queued in Subscription
+     Manager.